udacity/cloud-developer/Practice_Server/README.md

 A step by step series of examples that tell you how to get a development env running

+Once you have Node and Postman installed, you are ready to start up a local server.
+* Open a terminal
-* Navigate your terminal to the Practice Server directory
+* Navigate to the Practice_Server directory
-* To install the dependencies, run the following command: `npm install`
+* Install the dependencies: type the following and press enter `npm install`

-End with an example of getting some data out of the system or using it for a little demo
+* Spin up the server: type the following and press enter `npm run dev`

+Now your server is up and running.
+See the Running the tests docs for more information on testing the server.

 ## Running the tests